 Explore options to implement economic incentives that encourage behaviour change appropriate to the local context in communities, commercial establishments and industry sectors, including tourism, agriculture, construction and maritime sectors.
-This includes deposit refund schemes and Extended Producer Responsibility schemes.
+This includes deposit refund schemes.

 STRATEGIC ACTION 27

 Encouraging the development and implementation of Sustainable Procurement Policies that promote end-markets for recycled products.